The Beat Generation made a lasting impact on the structure of modern American society that no other countercultural movement came close to achieving.

 Inspired by Solomon, he gave up on his plan to conform to society’s norms and instead left the ward and moved to San Francisco, the capital state of non-conformity, to become part of the poet community.

 On October 7th, 1955, the poet Kenneth Rexroth organized a poetry reading in San Francisco, providing a stage for new poets to present their work before the local bohemia.
-Young poets such as Michael McClure, Philip Whalen, and Gary Snyder got up to read their poems, presenting a new sensibility that combined ecological consciousness, Zen Buddhist influences and other things.
+Young poets such as Michael McClure, Philip Whalen, and Gary Snyder got up to read their poems, presenting a new sensibility that combined ecological consciousness, Zen Buddhist influences, and other things.
+And so the Beat Poets were born.

-The second part opens with the question what made them be like this, and replies: Moloch!
+The second part opens with the question of what made them be like this, and replies Moloch!
 Moloch, the old god, is used here to symbolize the industrial-capitalist-militarist system.
 The poem describes how it controls our minds, crushes our spirit, and twists our consciousness.

 The third part poses the model of Carl Solomon as the man who found the way to take us to the other side and save our spirit.
 The song is tremendously powerful, but again, the words themselves are not the entire story, but also the way in which the song was performed.